okfn-brasil/serenata-de-amor/README.md

 This endpoit gets the info we have for a specific supplier.
 The endpoint expects a `Supplier.cnpj` (i.e. the CNPJ of a `Supplier` object).
 It returns `404` if the supplier is not found.

+### Tapioca Jarbas

+There's also a tapioca-wrapper for the API, the [tapioca-jarbas](https://github.com/daneoshiga/tapioca-jarbas/) can be installed with `pip install tapioca-jarbas` and can be used to access the API in python scripts.

 ## Install

 ### Requirements